 The content of the template is organised into three different sections:

 Within the three areas you can enter:

 - Fixed text parts

-- Variables: they are replaced with vtenext data when exporting the document in PDF or RTF format
+- Variables: they are replaced with vtenext data when exporting the document in PDF format

 It is possible to insert fixed text inside the Header, Body or Footer by positioning the cursor and starting to write the content:

 To insert variables, position the cursor at the point where you want to insert the variable, choose the type of variable to insert from the MODULE item above, and then click on Insert in the template:

 The system inserts a variable string that will be replaced with the value assumed by the field when the PDF is generated: